Link: Apply now for the Delta SkyMiles® Reserve American Express Card

 American Express and Delta have had a close relationship for many years.
 As part of that, they issue seven co-branded Delta Amex cards, including the Blue, Gold, Platinum, and Reserve cards (except for the Blue product, all the others have both a personal and business version).

-In this post I wanted to take a look at the most premium of these cards, as this is the card to have if you’re a frequent flyer with Delta.
+In this post, I want to take a look at the most premium of these cards, as this is the card to have if you’re a frequent flyer with Delta, or if you want to earn elite status through credit card spending.

-In this post, I wanted to look at the Delta SkyMiles Reserve American Express Card.
+In this post, I wanted to look at the Delta SkyMiles® Reserve American Express Card.
 This is the most premium of Amex’s four co-branded personal Delta cards.
-While it has a high annual fee, it also comes with lots of perks.
+While it has a high annual fee, it also comes with the most perks, and is the most rewarding for earning elite status through spending.

 Card Eligibility

 The welcome bonus offer on the card is “once in a lifetime,” so it’s not available to you if you currently have the card, or if you’ve had the card in the past.
-However, you can get each version of the Delta Amex, so you are eligible for the Reserve if you’ve only had the Gold or Platinum before, or if you’ve had any of the business versions of the cards.
+However, eligibility for the Delta Reserve Card (including the welcome offer) is unrelated to whether you have any other personal card in the portfolio.
+You’re also eligible for the personal card if you already have the business card, and vice versa.

 You can read more about Amex’s general application restrictions here.